pingcap/docs/op-guide/configuration.md

 ### --skip-grant-table
 + enables anyone to connect without a password and with all privileges
 + default: false
 + The value can be (true) or (false).
-This option is usually used to reset password, enable it need the root privileges on the OS.
+This option is usually used to reset password, enabling it needs the root privileges on the OS.

 ### --report-status
 + enable(true) or disable(false) the status report and pprof tool.